"To improve the quality of life in the Sweet Home community."

 The Board Secretary for Sweet Home Community Foundation is Wendy Younger.
-Wendy grew up in Sweet Home and worked for the City of Sweet Home for 9 years.
-Wendy currently works with the Linn-Benton Housing Authority serving low-income families who are working to build assets and move off of public assistance.
+Wendy grew up in Sweet Home and works with the Linn-Benton Housing Authority helping low-income families to build assets and move off of public assistance.

-Gina Riley, Community Services Officer with Sweet Home Police Department – Gina is an active community volunteer and former President of Kiwanis Club of SH
+Gina Riley, Community Services Officer with Sweet Home Police Department.
+Gina is an active community volunteer with several organizations and former President of Kiwanis Club of SH.

 Kim Seiber, licensed Real Estate Broker with Oregon Real Estate Professionals, LLC.
 Kim was born and raised in Sweet Home and has a strong desire to see the Sweet Home community flourish.